-Variable Description CMAKE_BUILD_TYPE Debug, Release from self.settings.build_type or build_type attribute only if is_multi_configuration CMAKE_OSX_ARCHITECTURES i 386 if architecture is x86 in an OSX system BUILD_SHARED_LIBS Only if your recipe has a shared option CONAN_COMPILER Conan internal variable to check the compiler CMAKE_SYSTEM_NAME Set to self.settings.os value if cross-building is detected CMAKE_SYSTEM_VERSION Set to self.settings.os_version value if cross-building is detected CMAKE_ANDROID_ARCH_ABI Set to a suitable value if cross-building to an Android is detected CONAN_LIBCXX Set to self.settings.compiler.libcxx value CONAN_CMAKE_SYSTEM_PROCES Definition set only if same environment variable is declared by user CONAN_CMAKE_FIND_ROOT_PATI Definition set only if same environment variable is declared by user CONAN_CMAKE_FIND_ROOT_PATI Definition set only if same environment variable is declared by user CONAN_CMAKE_FIND_ROOT_PATI Definition set only if same environment variable is declared by user CONAN_CMAKE_FIND_ROOT_PATI Definition set only if same environment variable is declared by user CONAN_CMAKE_POSITION_INDEP Set when fPIC option exists and True or fPIC exists and False but shared option exists and True CONAN_SHARED_LINKER_FLAGS Set to -m32 or -m64 values based on the architecture CONAN_C_FLAGS Set to -m32 or -m64 values based on the architecture and /MP for MSVS CONAN_CXX_FLAGS Set to -m32 or -m64 values based on the architecture and /MP for MSVS CONAN_LINK_RUNTIME Set to the runtime value from self.settings.compiler.runtime for MSVS CONAN_CMAKE_CXX_STANDARD Set to the self.settings.cppstd value CONAN_CMAKE_CXX_EXTENSION Set to the self.settings.cppstd value when GNU extensions are enabled CONAN_STD_CXX_FLAG Set to the self.settings.cppstd value.
-Flag for compiler directly (for CMake < 3.1) CMAKE_EXPORT_NO_PACKAGE_R Defined by default to disable the package registry CONAN_IN_LOCAL_CACHE ON if the build runs in local cache, OFF if running in a user folder CONAN_EXPORTED Defined when CMake is called using Conan CMake helper
+Variable Description CMAKE_BUILD_TYPE Debug, Release from self.settings.build_type or build_type attribute only if is_multi_configuration CMAKE_OSX_ARCHITECTURES i 386 if architecture is x86 in an OSX system BUILD_SHARED_LIBS Only if your recipe has a shared option CONAN_COMPILER Conan internal variable to check the compiler CMAKE_SYSTEM_NAME Set to self.settings.os value if cross-building is detected CMAKE_SYSTEM_VERSION Set to self.settings.os_version value if cross-building is detected CMAKE_ANDROID_ARCH_ABI Set to a suitable value if cross-building to an Android is detected CONAN_LIBCXX Set to self.settings.compiler.libcxx value Definition set only if same environment variable is declared by user Definition set only if same environment variable is declared by user Definition set only if same environment variable is declared by user Definition set only if same environment variable is declared by user Definition set only if same environment variable is declared by user CONAN_CMAKE_POSITION_INDEI Set when fPIC option exists and True or fPIC exists and False but shared option exists and True CONAN_SHARED_LINKER_FLAGS Set to -m32 or -m64 values based on the architecture CONAN_C_FLAGS Set to -m32 or -m64 values based on the architecture and /MP for MSVS CONAN_CXX_FLAGS Set to -m32 or -m64 values based on the architecture and /MP for MSVS CONAN_LINK_RUNTIME Set to the runtime value from self.settings.compiler.runtime for MSVS CONAN_CMAKE_CXX_STANDARE Set to the self.settings.compiler.cppstd value (or self. settings.cppstd for backward compatibility) CONAN_CMAKE_CXX_EXTENSIO Set to ON or OFF value when GNU extensions for the given C++ standard are enabled CONAN_STD_CXX_FLAG Set to the flag corresponding to the C++ standard defined in self. settings.compiler.cppstd.
+Used for CMake < 3.1) CMAKE_EXPORT_NO_PACKAGE_F Defined by default to disable the package registry CONAN_IN_LOCAL_CACHE ON if the build runs in local cache, OFF if running in a user folder CONAN_EXPORTED Defined when CMake is called using Conan CMake helper